inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 		 Heavens, they're tasty and expeditious!

-	    They're made from whole wheat, to give shy persons the strength to get up and do what needs to be done.
+	    They're ma from whole wheat, to give shy persons the strength to get up and do what needs to be done.

 			   POWDERMILK BISCUITS

-	Buy them ready-made in the big blue box with the picture of the biscuit on the front, or in the brown bag with the dark stains that indicate freshness.
+	Buy them ready-ma in the big blue box with the picture of the biscuit on the front, or in the brown bag with the dark stains that indicate freshness.
 Mommy, what happens to your files when you die?